mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ### Agile Transformation: Tailored Mindset + Agile Program for Cultural Alignment

-In another example, a traditional data organization at SAP needed to adopt Agile and DevOps practices.
+In another example, a traditional data organization at a Fortue 500 needed to adopt Agile and DevOps practices.
 By implementing a tailored version of the **Mindset Program** (Mindset + Agile), we helped align multiple operational cultures into one adaptable and cohesive unit.
 Through emotional intelligence and conflict mastery, the teams were able to embrace Agile practices and align emotionally, fostering a culture that was **adaptable and unified**.

 This wasn’t just an operational transformation—it was a shift toward a **sustainable, aligned, and adaptable culture** that could thrive in rapidly changing environments.